Discrete defect plasticity and implications for dissipation: Introduction

 Discrete STZ plasticity predictions are presented for the stress-strain response and for the spatial stress, strain and dissipation distributions in plane strain tension with the formulation satisfying the requirement of a non-negative dissipation rate for all STZs for all time.

-Examples are given of consequences of three modes of evolution of discrete defects: (i) relatively few defects that move relatively long distances through the material; (ii) nucleation of defects from fixed nucleation sites with the nucleated defects moving only short distances or not all; and (iii) nucleation of defects that do not move but that induce a percolation-like increase in the number of nucleation sites.
+Examples are given of consequences for the size dependence of the stress-strain response and for the size dependence of plastic dissipation of three modes of evolution of discrete defects: (i) relatively few defects that move relatively long distances through the material; (ii) nucleation of defects from fixed nucleation sites with the nucleated defects moving only short distances or not all; and (iii) nucleation of defects that do not move but that induce a percolation-like increase in the number of nucleation sites.
 Each of these leads to a different prediction for the size dependence of the stress-strain response and of the associated dissipation.

-The more general question of the consequences of violating the Clausius-Duhem inequality in a continuum formulation (for a purely mechanical framework violating the requirement of a non-negative dissipation rate) for a short time is explored in a simple one-dimensional context and possible implications for discrete defect plasticity modeling are briefly discussed.
+The more general question of the consequences of violating Clausius-Duhem inequality in a continuum formulation (for a purely mechanical framework violating the requirement of a non-negative dissipation rate) for a short time is explored in a simple one-dimensional context and possible implications for discrete defect plasticity modeling are briefly discussed.